• NewJerseyAlmanac.com: Gateway to New Jersey Information

 • Mehndi (Morristown; Indian menu, owned by Mehtani Restaurant Group, also operates Ming Chinese/Pan Asian with two locations in Edison)

-The Best Outdoor Dining Restaurants in New Jersey 2020, bestofNJ.com
+* The Best American Restaurants in New Jersey 2023, bestofNJ.com

 * The 12 Restaurants You’ll Want To Eat At In New Jersey In 2020, onlyinyourstate.com